Agreed Value vs. Stated Value Car Insurance Policies

 So What’s the Difference Between States and Agreed Value Policies?

 Generally, stated value insurance policies are for reducing costs – not increasing coverage.
-You might use a stated value insurance policy to only insure a portion of your vehicle.
+You might use a stated value insurance policy only to insure a portion of your vehicle.
 Normal insurance for a high-end classic car could be prohibitively expensive, so you buy a stated value insurance policy that only covers a portion of the vehicle’s value.

 Agreed value insurance policies, meanwhile, cover a vehicle at a specific value.
 Once an insurer has agreed to that value, you are guaranteed to get that value for the duration of the policy.
 An insurer might appraise the vehicle to verify its value.